 Areas of Expertise

-American politics; judicial politics; U.S. Supreme Court; research methods; public opinion
+American politics; judicial politics; U.S. Supreme Court; public opinion; research methods

-My research centers on American politics, judicial politics, the U.S. Supreme Court, and public perceptions of law and courts.
+My research and teaching interests center on American politics, judicial politics, the U.S. Supreme Court, public perceptions of law and courts, and institutional legitimacy.
 My work has appeared in the American Political Science Review, American Journal of Political Science, Journal of Politics, Public Opinion Quarterly, and other outlets.
 My research has also been supported by the National Science Foundation.
-My current work focuses on: (1) the foundations of Supreme Court legitimacy in the mass public; (2) legal change and the constraining capacity of legal doctrine in the Supreme Court; and (3) the sources and consequences of polarization on the U.S. Supreme Court over time.
+My book with Christopher D. Johnston, Curbing the Court: Why the Public Constrains Judicial Independence, is out now from Cambridge University Press.